jackcook/metallic/README.md

 You'll notice that for arrays with only a few thousand elements, the overhead from copying elements between GPU and CPU memory outweighs the performance improvements.
 However, for larger arrays, `metallic` beats `numpy` by a wide margin.

+## License

+This repository is available under the MIT license.
+See the [LICENSE](/LICENSE.md) file for more details.